greenelab/czi-seed-rfa/manuscript.md

 common low-dimensional representations and cell-to-cell correlation structure both within and across transcriptome maps from Aim 2 to define this reference.
 Quantifying the differences between samples characterized at the single-cell level reveals population or individual level differences.
-**[<-- I'm not sure what this sentence means.
-Please clarify.  - LAG]** **[My take is that it means if we have an average from the catalogue we've built for a cell type or state, that deviations in particular samples could yield context-specific differences, not sure how to reword - EJF]**
 Comparison of scRNA-seq maps from individuals with a particular phenotype to the HCA reference, which is computationally infeasible from the large scale of HCA data, becomes tractable in these low dimensional spaces.
 We (PI Hicks) have extensive experience dealing with the distributions of cell expression within and between